acrlabs/www/acrl/posts/2023-11-20-kubecon-recap-part-2.md

 The talk I'm going to cover today was entitled [Everything is Awful: Kubernetes Devil's Advocate](https://kcsna2023.sched.com/event/1SpAy/everything-is-awful-kubernetes-devils-advocate), by Flynn at [Bouyant](https://ccoss.org/speakers/flynn/) ([video link](https://www.youtube.com/watch?v=Xsyn5AWxjJs).
-It was an exceptional talk and I definitely recommend watching the recording.
+It was an exceptional talk and I definitely recommend watching the recording[^1].
 The high-level premise of the talk is that Kubernetes is complicated and the API is awful[^2].
 Flynn took a very basic example of "I want to deploy a pod running a 'Hello, world' webserver" and walked through the steps needed to make that happen.
 To anybody who's worked with Kubernetes, this is easy: just stick the pod spec in a deployment, apply it, boom!
 You're done.